 You’ve heard me say it before but I’ll say it again, our sunroom is my favorite room in the house.
-It’s basically what sold me on the house when we bought it 4 years ago…though it was UGLY!!
+It’s basically what sold me on the house when we bought it since I never wanted a raised ranch.
 But since I started renovating it with paint and new flooring and furniture it’s my favorite spot.

 When you walk out of our sliding glass doors from our dining room you enter a little nook in our sunroom, which also has a door to the outside.
 This little nook had no function whatsoever and I always knew I wanted to put a built in cabinet there.

 Obviously the old owners didn’t know what to do with that space either.
 Here is how it looked when we first looked at the house.